The Human Side of ERP Projects

 • Partner with HR on talent management

 ...you are well prepared for the change that keeps coming after the project is long done.
-OCM will likely become an ongoing practice, a mindset, acknowledging the never-ending updates, changes and improvements users will experience in an increasingly agile work world.
+Managing change will likely become an ongoing practice, a mindset, acknowledging the never-ending updates, changes and improvements users will experience in an increasingly agile work world.
 And we have a passion to help with this.

 Under the terms of this license, you are authorized to share and redistribute the content across various mediums, subject to adherence to the specified conditions: you must provide proper attribution to Stoneridge as the original creator in a manner that does not imply their endorsement of your use, the material is to be utilized solely for non-commercial purposes, and alterations, modifications, or derivative works based on the original material are strictly prohibited.